Questforgegamespnw/corewright-builder/README.md

 ## Features

-- **Dynamic Assembly**: Adjust level, Intelligence modifier, and engine type for your golem.
+- **Dynamic Assembly**: Adjust level, Intelligence modifier, engine type, and material for your golem.
 - **Infusion Management**: Select infusions categorized as Tank, DPS, Control, or Utility.
 - **Multi-Golem & Fusion Modes**: Build up to two golems and combine stats in fusion mode.
 - **Real-Time Stat Block**: View a live, detailed stat block that updates as you tweak settings.